-Yet another wax sculpture of Cristiano Ronaldo has been unveiled.
+Yet another wax sculpture of Cristiano Ronaldo was unveiled in 2013.
 This event provoked Bill Littlefield to think about how we praise famous men and the extent to which some of them find it necessary to praise themselves.

 Former U.S. women’s national soccer team star Brandi Chastain doesn’t want kids to learn one of the important skills of the game.
 She explains her reasoning to Karen Given.

 Since 1966, players have converted 81 percent of all World Cup penalty kicks.
 Grantland writer Kirk Goldsberry thinks it’s time for soccer to consider moving the penalty kick spot back.

 The U.S. made it out of group play at the 2014 World Cup but was stopped in the Round of 16.
 Can the team go further in in 2018?
 Greg Lalas of MLSsoccer.com joins Karen Given to discuss what’s next for coach Jurgen Klinsmann and the U.S. national team.

 Record numbers of Americans are tuning in to watch the 2014 World Cup.
 FIFA, a soccer video game, may have something to do with it.

 Every four years they appear: columns by sports writers explaining whey they hate soccer.
 Bill Littlefield has a tip for those scribes: take a vacation during the World Cup.

 Like much of the planet, Los Angeles has World Cup fever.
 And in L.A., you can find fans of any country.
 Reporter Saul Gonzalez watched games with fans all over the city and talked to them about their soccer loyalties.